stackbit-projects/spectacular-spider-269e9/src/pages/index.md

     title: Set up a FREE consultation with one of our experts.
     content: We can help.
     actions:
-      - label: Schedule a call
+      - label: Schedule a Call
         url: /pricing
         style: primary
     actions_position: bottom